sjp/getwifi-web/README.md

 The choice of many of these libraries was to minimise the bundle size as much as possible.

-Additionally the application pre-rendered for fast load.
+Additionally the application is pre-rendered for fast initial page loads.